Arka236/AES-128/README.md

 Software execution requires thousands of clock cycles to encrypt a single 16-byte block of data.
 This creates a massive data bottleneck, consumes excessive CPU overhead, and drains power.
 The problem is how to secure high-speed data streams without crippling the main processor's performance.

 ## 2. The Project Aim
-The objective of this project was to offload the heavy mathematical workload of encryption into custom silicon.
+The objective of this project was to offload the heavy mathematical workload of encryption into a dedicated hardware IP block.

 Specifically, the aim was to design, verify, and implement a **FIPS-197 compliant AES-128 hardware accelerator** from scratch strictly using Verilog HDL.
-This custom IP core had to be successfully integrated into the Xilinx Zynq-7000 SoC architecture using a strict **AXI4-Lite Slave Memory interface**, allowing an AXI Master to easily write data, trigger the hardware, and read back the secured ciphertext.
+This custom IP core had to be easily integrated into modern SoC architectures using a strict **AXI4-Lite Slave Memory interface**, allowing an AXI Master to write data, trigger the hardware, and read back the secured ciphertext with minimal overhead.

 ---